drewtallen/plex-project/README.md

 # plex-project
 ## An early program I wrote as a final project to an Intro to Python class during my first semester.

+### Plex explained
+Plex is a personal media server that can run on computers or NAS devices.
+The Plex app on your host machine points to folders holding Movies, TV Shows, or Music files amongst other options.
+Plex then has streaming apps available on many platforms including: Roku, Amazon Firestick, Android TV, and most mobile devices.
+This allows you to maintain a personal "streaming service" utilizing your own personal media.

+### Motivation for this project
+As a user and proponent of Plex, I found my own media collection growing quickly.
+At the time of writing this program in Fall of 2021, I was using two 8 terabyte hard drives to hold my media files (my family watches a lot of stuff!).
+One day it dawned on me that if one of my hard drives crashed, I wouldn't know what exactly was stored on that drive.
+I could have taken screenshots in file explorer, but that would have to be done manually and would be very limited in the information it provided.
+I decided to pursue creating a program that could provide more detailed information about the contents of my hard drives.

+### What this program does
+This program iterates through each hard drive and aggregates information regarding individual video & episode files, as well as cumulative information about each TV show as a whole.
+It then generates three .txt files containing this information in a readable format.
+Information gathered for movies includes: the title, video file resolution & definition (ex.
+1920x1080, HD), file size, and file location.
+Information gathered for TV shows includes: file path, video file resolution & definition, total number of seasons, total number of files (equates to episode total), and the total size of the TV show on the drive (in gigabytes).
+Two of the generated .txt files simply contain the names of every movie and show on a drive at the time of program execution - one file for each drive.
+A third, more useful file is generated to provide an overview of the status of both drives.
+This "status" .txt file provides tallies for all movies and complete shows currently on both drives, as well as total number of episodes, and how many movies/shows are in SD & HD.
+This file is where the detailed information regarding resolution and file sizes are found.

+#### -- Text files generated from program execution are included in this repository for demonstration.

+### Notes / Reflections
+I wrote this program only a few months after beginning my studies in computer science.
+Prior to that, I had no experience with programming in any context.
+I've learned a lot since this was written, but I am proud of what I accomplished.
+I was able to solve a practical problem and receive an 'A' for my efforts by submitting it as a final project (for an intro class).
+The code is messy and my understanding of OOP concepts were limited at the time.
+This program is currently hardcoded for my personal hard drives, so it's not portable.
+However, I wanted to upload this project for myself and anyone interested in my progress.
+Time permitting, I'd like to revisit this project and recreate it from the ground up, possibly in Java.